AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 8. Set the loop playback feature.

     ApsaraVideo Player SDK for Android supports the loop playback feature.
 To set the loop playback feature, call the `setLoop` method.
 The loop playback feature allows the player to play a video again when the player plays the video to the end position.
-Example:
+Sample code:

     ```
     aliyunVodPlayer.setLoop(true);
     ```

     The callback for the start of loop playback is fired by the `onInfo` callback.
-Example:
+Sample code:

     ```
     aliyunVodPlayer.setOnInfoListener(new IPlayer.OnInfoListener() {